zack-bitcoin/amoveo/docs/other_blockchains/drivechain.md

 This problem is different from the critique I am making in this paper.
 The "Problem" Paul fixed is how to prevent side:chain hard update.
 The problem I am describing is somewhat related.
 In my critique, the attacker is making a side:soft update.

-Merely upgrading miners to side:full-node status does not solve the soft-fork problem, because both side of the soft-fork look valid to a side:full-node.
+Paul's solution to merely upgrading miners to side:full-node status works great for preventing side:hard updates, but it does not solve the soft-fork problem, because both side of the soft-fork look valid to a side:full-node.

 Description of the broken mechanism
 ============